 Ovulation issues: If you don't ovulate, you can't get pregnant.
-Anovulation is the term for not ovulating and the main causes women do not ovulate are polycystic ovarian syndrome (PCOS), poor egg quality, and advance maternal age.
+Anovulation is the term for not ovulating, and the main causes women do not ovulate are polycystic ovarian syndrome (PCOS), poor egg quality, and advanced maternal age.

-Fallopian tube dysfunction: Fallopian tubes need to be open allowing the egg to easily move throughout.
+Fallopian tube dysfunction: Fallopian tubes need to be open to allow the egg to easily move throughout.
 The most common causes of fallopian tube dysfunction are endometriosis, adhesions, and infections.

 Timing sex can improve your chances of getting pregnant